“X” marks the spot

 Prepare to set sail and taste worldly flavours when you visit Montréal – it’s easy to see why the city is proud of its rich cultural diversity when it comes to food.

-Discover the amazing cuisine of the Caribbean (islands of another kind) at restaurants like Agrikol, Kamúy and Mango Bay where they elevate classic Caribbean dishes with a unique Québécois flair.
+Discover the amazing cuisine of the Caribbean (islands of another kind) at restaurants like Kwizinn, Kamúy and Mango Bay where they elevate classic Caribbean dishes with a unique Québécois flair.

 Enjoy the flavours of Japan with a fine dining omakase experience at Restaurant Park or pub grub at Imadake Izakaya, Kazu or Jiao.